Overview

 About Tambekar Wada

-Tambekar Wada is an example of traditional residential architecture from the Gaekwad period in Vadodara.
+Tambekar Wada shows traditional residential design from the Gaekwad period in Vadodara.
+It reflects how people lived in that time.

-These paintings include scenes from the epics Ramayana and Mahabharata as well as images of royal processions and daily activities.
-The murals help historians understand the art and culture of the period.
+The paintings show scenes from the Ramayana and Mahabharata.
+There are also royal processions and daily life scenes.
+These murals help people understand the art and culture of that period.

 Detailed Information